CourseHeroGrp1/Crumble/planning/user_stories.md

 ## Problem Statement

-Managing multiple assignments/projects can be difficult and being aware of what needs to be accomplished for each goal is essential for success.
-Our goal is to provide individuals with a versatile web planner allowing users to stay on top of their responsibilities and to simplify complex tasks by breaking them down into smaller, digestible chunks.
+Managing large-scale projects or assignments is difficult due to complex scope and competing priorities.
+Our goal is to provide a versatile web planning tool that allows users to easily view their deadlines/deliverables by organizing large assignments into smaller, digestible tasks.

 ## User Roles